 Tree Climbing Schools and Training Programs: How to Choose

 Students interested in tree work should look for training programs that offer basic and advanced tree climbing skills taught by an experienced instructor.
 Because tree work can be dangerous and difficult, proper training on safety procedures is essential for prospective workers or hobbyists.
-Most tree climbing training programs offer programs specifically for arborists or other tree workers.

 How to Select a Tree Climbing School

-Another important factor when choosing a tree climbing school is ensuring the program offers practical training.
+Another important factor when choosing a tree climbing school is ensuring that the program offers practical training.
 Students should spend the majority of the course actually in the trees, where they gain the hands-on experience necessary to succeed as a tree worker.

 In addition, students should seek a training program that offers a low student-to-teacher ratio.
 Many programs don't allow more than three students per instructor.
-This ensures the instructor can give students individualized attention that promotes student safety at all times.
+This ensures that the instructor can give students individualized attention that promotes student safety at all times.
 Smaller classes also give students more interaction with instructors, solidifying understanding of the topics and techniques being taught.